Karataev-Daniil/WooCommerce-Import-Zakupowych-Cen/README.md

    - `nr. sku`
    - `cena_zakupu_za_1kg`
 3. The plugin will automatically find all product variations like `SKU-500G`, `SKU-1KG`, and calculate the purchase price based on the weight
-4. The calculated price is saved to the ACF field `cena_zakupu` on each variation
+4. The calculated price is saved to the standard WooCommerce price fields (_regular_price and _price) for each variation.

 ## Important Notes